IPTV Reseller UK

 Pro Tip: Track your refund rate as a percentage of monthly revenue, not just as raw numbers.
 If you’re refunding more than 8% of monthly revenue, something is wrong — either with your provider or your onboarding process.

-The Biggest Mistakes New Resellers Make
+The Mistakes I See New Resellers Make Over and Over

 In my experience, the same mistakes come up again and again: